cjdbarlow/bedside-notebook/anaesthesia/regional/epidural.md

 ####Test and Loading Doses{#test}
 The ideal test dose should:
+* Identify intrathecal injection
+    * Inject small volumes slowly and titrate to effect
 * Identify intravascular injection
+* Avoid haemodynamic instability
+* Give a slower onset of analgesia
+Optimal onset time is 15 minutes.
+Rapid onset is associated with increased uterine tone and foetal bradycardia.

+#####A Good Loading Technique
+* 5ml 0.2% ropivacaine
+    * If intrathecal, should be associated with warm sensation (as with spinal) and **rapid analgesia**
+    Ask the patient if they have a substantial reduction in pain.
+    * Using a higher dose (e.g. 10ml) may also lead to early motor block, excessive sensory block, or hypotension
+* 100μg fentanyl
+    * If intravascular, should be associated with a potent opioid effect (analgesia, narcosis)
+* Further 10-15ml 0.2% ropivacaine
+Titrated to achieve desired block height.

+#####Not-so-good Loading Techniques
+* 2% lignocaine
+Associated with more motor block.
+* Adrenaline
+Heart rate changes with 15-20μg of intravascular adrenaline are not reliably distinguishable from effect of epidural adrenaline, or normal heart rate variability.
+* Identify intravascular injection
 Options include:
     * Negative aspiration of blood prior to injection
     * Adrenaline 15μg
     Neither **sensitive nor specific**, as it is associated with an increase in HR by ~30bpm for ~30s if intravascular, and ~20-30bpm if epidural.
 No respone may be seen in β-blocked patients.
-* Identify intrathecal injection
-    * Inject small volumes slowly and titrate to effect
-* Be safe

-Test dose options:
-* Rapid load
-    * Give 2-3ml of 2% lignocaine with 1:200,000 adrenaline
-    Monitor for HR response.
-    * Give 50-100μg fentanyl
-    Monitor for excessive analgesia or narcosis.
-    * Give 5ml of standard institution solution
-    e.g. 0.125% buipvacaine or 0.2% ropivacaine.
-    * Assess block
-    * Give 5ml of standard solution at least 5 minutes after first 5ml bolus
-    Continue to assess block.
-Give up to 20ml of solution, increasing interval between doses.
-* Slow load
-    * Give 5ml of standard solution Q5min, up to 20ml
-    Assess for adverse effects and block between each dose.

 ###Post-Procedure{#post}